youldash/NCCC/README.md

 <img src="https://raw.github.com/youldash/NCCC/master/UQU-LOGO-1024x731.png" width="100%" />

 Welcome to the NCCC training repository!
-This repository is dedicated to the CIS teams (both female and male students) whom will represent UQU at this year's NCCC competition.
+This repository is dedicated to the CIS teams (both female and male students) whom will represent UQU at NCCC 2016.

 ## Description